CarlaAstudillo/pandas-nicar-2016/jupyter.md

 ![Jupyter Notebook Directory view](_images/notebook_start.png)

 You can pass arguments to the `jupyter notebook` to open a specific notebook right away, or to open in another directory.
-Or you can just click on the notebook name.
+Or you can just click on the notebook name in the browser.
 You can also make a new notebook (among other things) by clicking on the "New" menu on the right.

 ![Jupyter Notebook 'new' menu](_images/new_menu.png)